Why Ultra-Processed Foods Make Fat Loss Harder

 - Cravings throughout the day

-- Feel hunger sooner
+- Feel hunger sooner than expected

 - Energy spikes & crashes

-- Difficulty staying consistent
+- Difficulty staying consistent with weight loss, even when trying

 Blood sugar spikes → crashes → triggers hunger + cravings → leads to overeating.

-They negatively impact your body in four ways:
+Ultra-processed foods negatively impact your body in four ways:

 - 01